-Oakland Hills Streetlighting Sections are highlighted in red.
+Oakland Hills Streetlighting Sections are highlighted.

-Section 6: Part of Royal Oakland Place and Royal Oakland Way (Lots 190-219)

-Section 7: Royal Oakland Drive (Lots 220-250)

-Section 8: Turfgrass Way (Lots 261-293)

-Section 9A: Bentgrass Drive (Lots 294-303)

-Section 9B: Bentgrass Court and Bentgrass Drive (Lots 304-312)

-Section 10: Ravenna Way (Lots 313-344)
+- Section 6: Part of Royal Oakland Place and Royal Oakland Way (Lots 190-219) - Section 7: Royal Oakland Drive (Lots 220-250) - Section 8: Turfgrass Way (Lots 261-293) - Section 9A: Bentgrass Drive (Lots 294-303) - Section 9B: Bentgrass Court and Bentgrass Drive (Lots 304-312) - Section 10: Ravenna Way (Lots 313-344)

-Oakland Hills Neighborhood Association - OHNA

-Board Meetings
+BOARD MEETINGS

 OHNA Board Meetings are usually held at the Old Oakland Golf Course Club House at 7:00 pm on the second Tuesday of the month.
 All OHNA members are welcome to attend.
 However, it would be best to contact a board member to verify specific date, time, and place.
-An annual meeting for the general membership is held in March or April.
+An annual meeting for the general membership is held in February or March.

-OHNA Website - www.ohna.org
+OHNA WEBSITE - www.ohna.org

 The OHNA website contains contact information and other useful documents.
-If you have questions regarding this website, you may contact the OHNA Webmaster, Bryce Williams (thebryceswrite@gmail.com).
+If you have questions regarding this website, you may contact the OHNA Webmaster, Ed Brown (eddie-eagle@comcast.net).